Amish community plans to farm in tiny Wales

 Three of the 12 families he expects are already in town, he said, all having arrived this month.
 Blaisdell said, though, the deal’s been in the works for a while.

 Smyrna was the first site in New England where Amish people chose to live.
-In the years since, they’ve also established small communities in Fort Fairfield and Unity.
+In the years since, they’ve also established small communities in Fort Fairfield, Whitefield and Unity.

 Burgess and Blaisdell said the Amish bought the land from Roger Fortin, a longtime farmer who’s been looking for the right buyer since at least 2012, when the Sun Journal wrote about his desire to pass his 350-acre farm to someone who would work the land.